Fig 1. Multiple cloud-to-ground and cloud-to-cloud lightning strokes during night-time. Credit: NOAA.

-Lightning is a discharge of atmospheric electricity resulting in a flash of light in the sky (see Figure 1).
+Lightning is a discharge of atmospheric electricity resulting in a flash of light in the sky (Fig 1).
 Most lightning occurs between two parts of a single cloud, some between cloud and ground, and a small amount between one cloud and another.
-Flashes range from a few kilometers to about 150 kilometers in length, and typically have an energy of around 300 kWh and an electromotive force around 100 megavolts.
+Flashes range from a few kilometers to about 150 km in length, and typically have an energy of around 300 kWh and an electromotive force around 100 megavolts.

 Benjamin Franklin was the first to recognize the true nature of lightning.
 During a thunderstorm he induced a flash of lightning to flow along the string of a kite to the earth.